silveredgold/beta-censoring/docs/content/beta-safety.md

   - Hardware acceleration with GPUs
   - Censoring for the eyes
-  - Sticker censoring (technically supported but needlessly difficult to configure)
+  - Sticker censoring (supported but a bit difficult to set up)